php-fig/fig-standards/proposed/links-meta.md

   people can easily find it when using it?
 * Currently, technically, URL templates would be disallowed.
 That's a problem for, say, HAL.
 How do we want to square that, especially if Href becomes an object?
+* Should we allow rels to be multi-value, or force multiple rels to be multiple objects?
+(IE, each uri/rel combination becomes a distinct object.)

 ## 2. Scope